-- 2.1 The OSA prohibits a person or Corporation in a "special relationship" with a reporting issuer from purchasing or selling securities of the issuer with knowledge of a material fact or material change with respect to that issuer that has not been generally disclosed.
-For the purposes of the OSA, a fact or change is material if it would reasonably be expected to have a significant effect on the market price or value of any of the securities of the reporting issuer. - 2.2 The OSA also prohibits a person or Corporation in a special relationship with a reporting issuer from informing another person or Corporation (other than in the necessary course of business) of a material fact or material change with respect to a reporting issuer before it has been generally disclosed. - 2.3 The OSA also prohibits a person or Corporation that proposes to make a take-over bid for the securities of a reporting issuer or to become party to a reorganization, amalgamation or other business combination with the reporting issuer or that proposes to acquire a substantial portion of its property from informing another person or Corporation of undisclosed material information with respect to the issuer except in the necessary course of business to effect the take- over bid, business combination or acquisition. - 2.4 The OSA also prohibits a person or Corporation (a "tipee") who learns of undisclosed material information regarding a reporting issuer from any other person or Corporation in a special relationship with that issuer, including another tipee, and who knows or ought reasonably to have known that the other person or Corporation was in a special relationship with the issuer, from purchasing or selling securities of the issuer or from informing another person or Corporation of the undisclosed material information. - 2.5 The prohibitions contained in the OSA against insider trading only apply to persons or companies that are in a special relationship with the reporting issuer.
-The concept of a special relationship with the reporting issuer is defined broadly in the OSA to include, among others, any director, officer or employee of the reporting issuer, any person or Corporation who beneficially owns, directly or indirectly, or exercises control or direction over securities carrying more than 10% of the voting rights attaching to the outstanding voting securities of the reporting issuer (a "10% shareholder"), any director or senior officer of any of the subsidiaries or 10% shareholders of the reporting issuer, any tipee and every person or Corporation (and its directors, officers and employees) that is engaging in or proposes to engage in any business or professional activity with or on behalf of the reporting issuer.
+- 2.1 The OSA prohibits a person or company in a "special relationship" with a reporting issuer from purchasing or selling securities of the issuer with knowledge of a material fact or material change with respect to that issuer that has not been generally disclosed.
+For the purposes of the OSA, a fact or change is material if it would reasonably be expected to have a significant effect on the market price or value of any of the securities of the reporting issuer. - 2.2 The OSA also prohibits a person or company in a special relationship with a reporting issuer from informing another person or company (other than in the necessary course of business) of a material fact or material change with respect to a reporting issuer before it has been generally disclosed. - 2.3 The OSA also prohibits a person or company that proposes (i) to make a take-over bid (as defined in Part XX of the OSA) for the securities of a reporting issuer; or (ii) to become party to a reorganization, amalgamation, merger, arrangement or similar business combination with the reporting issuer; or (iii) to acquire a substantial portion of the property of a reporting issuer, from informing another person or company of undisclosed material information with respect to the issuer except in the necessary course of business to effect the take-over bid, business combination or acquisition. - 2.4 The OSA also prohibits a person or company (a "tippee") who learns of undisclosed material information regarding a reporting issuer from any other person or company in a special relationship with that issuer, including another tippee, and who knows or ought reasonably to have known that the other person or company was in a special relationship with the issuer, from purchasing or selling securities of the issuer or from informing another person or company of the undisclosed material information. - 2.5 The prohibitions contained in the OSA against insider trading only apply to persons or companies that are in a special relationship with the reporting issuer.
+The concept of a special relationship with the reporting issuer is defined broadly in the OSA to include, among others, any director, officer or employee of the reporting issuer, any person or company who beneficially owns, directly or indirectly, or exercises control or direction over securities carrying more than 10% of the voting rights attaching to the outstanding voting securities of the reporting issuer (a "10% shareholder"), any director or senior officer of any of the subsidiaries or 10% shareholders of the reporting issuer, any tipee and every person or company (and its directors, officers and employees) that is engaging in or proposes to engage in any business or professional activity with or on behalf of the reporting issuer.